Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 After the combat, the party is free to explore the settlement and speak to NPCs of interest.
 Their goal will simply be collecting information about the hunter tribe as per their mission.

+- Bleeder will mention that Bahath - in order to keep the true purpose and location of the Badawi Hunter tribe safe - will alter the memories of the party members, so if they want to retain information they'd need to write it down.
+	- The hunter tribe will mention that this is an illegal practice and if discovered, the messaging will be taken away and destroyed.
+- party is allowed to walk among the camp clearing and speak to some NPCs as noted below
+- They will mostly inform the party about the lore of the hunter tribe and this serves as a test for me to see what type of questions they will ask about broad perspectives.
+	- However, they are given a few breadcrumbs somehow.
-- Roleplaying-heavy
+-
-	- Talk to NPCs to garner information about the tribe itself and the concept of exploration
-		- NPC names are not their true name, since names have power.
-	- The eventual goal is to get infomration about the Concept of Exploration

 	- Since there is no leadership, everyone knows bits and pieces.
 			- 3+ main NPCs can provide information
 				- Weaver knows information about the historic origins of the hunter tribe.
 He also has a place with the City Library -> Storyteller personality, extravagrant, embelleshing
 					- Name: Weaver (allowed to speak to)
 				- Bleeder knows information about the current status of the tribe.
-She never leave the tribe at all and doesn't have any connections with the city. -> Shifty, secretive, mysterious
+He never leave the tribe at all and doesn't have any connections with the city. -> Shifty, secretive, mysterious
 					- Name: Bleeder (Allowed to speak to but won't say much)
+					- He's a vamp, specifically a duskstrider
 				- Diviner knows infomration about prodictions for the future of the tribe.
 They have some sort of connection with the news agency and feed them interesting tidbits.
 They also are familiar with Cedar-> positive, nihilistic, happy-go-lucky
 					- Name: Diviner (Allowed to speak to)
 				- Teller knows information about the mythical history of the tribe.